Mariusmarten/Complexity-Resources/README.md

 (https://www.nature.com/articles/374227a0)

 ### Computational modeling
 Mathematical modelling has become an increasingly relevant instrument, reality often turns out too complicated to be summarized within a limited set of rules.
 Especially linearization becomes increasingly unacceptable, the further a phenomen is from a condition of stable equilibrium.
+Nonlinear models are often better suited, but they are limited due to incomplete knowledge of the initial state leading to approximations that worsen over time

 All sciences have the identification and prediction of the evolution of systems over time in common, for this purpose modeling is well suited.

--neuroscience
+* neuroscience
 -econometrics
 -population modeling/ ecosystems
 -weather forecast